vivek09thakur/lan-analysis-app/README.md

 ### Run Frontend

+To run the frontend, follow these steps:

-- Now open another terminal and change the directory to frontend.
+- Open another terminal and change the directory to the frontend.

 ```bash
    cd frontend
 ```

-- Navigate to `frontend\main` directory.
+- Navigate to the `frontend\main` directory.

 ```bash
    cd main